ragulpr/def-hackaton-hackaton-2024-triangulate-noise/README.md

 ##### Comments
-This ended up not working good at all, there's bugs everywhere.
+This ended up not being very accurate but it seems promising